-Code example 30: ResellerCompany search result template (has to be written in one line!)
+Code example 37: ResellerCompany search result template (has to be written in one line!)

-D.5.4.7 Ticket Search Result
+D.5.5.7 Ticket Search Result

 In the results page of the Detailed Search the tickets found by the search are displayed as a list.
 One column of this list contains the main customer of the ticket.
-The Ticket search result template defines the layout of the customer data in this column.
+The ticket search result template defines the layout of the customer data in this column.

-Figure 262: ConSol CM Web Client - Customer ticket search result template
+Figure 298: ConSol CM Web Client - Customer ticket search result template

-D.5.4.8 Ticket Page
+D.5.5.8 Ticket Page

 This template defines the presentation of customer data in the Customers section of a ticket.
-The template defines the appearance of the customer data only for the minimum display level .
+The influence of this template varies depending on the ConSol CM version:

-In the medium and large levels, the first line (positions 0;x) of the Data Object Group Fields definitions is displayed.
+- In CM versions 6.10 and below, the template defines the appearance of the customer data only for the minimum display level.
+In the medium and large levels, the first line (positions 0;x) of the customer fields definitions is displayed.
 This applies only if the position annotation has been set!
-If no position annotation is set and the Web Client renders the order of the data fields automatically, the mechanism will not work - the fields of the first line will not be used as template!
+If no position annotation is set and the Web Client renders the order of the data fields automatically, the mechanism will not work the fields of the first line will not be used as template! - In CM versions 6.11.0 and up, the template is used on all three levels.

-Figure 263: ConSol CM Web Client - Customer ticket page template
+Figure 299: ConSol CM Web Client - Customer ticket page template